Common issues and questions for porting

-Resolution: If you are not sure what the pending order is, you will need to contact the losing provider to resolve the issue.
+Resolution: If you are not sure what the pending order is, you will need to contact your service provider to resolve the issue.
 Sometimes a simple change is delayed in a queue on the provider's side and never completes.
 Once resolved, we can resubmit the order.

 Lock or freeze

-A porting application may be rejected because the losing provider placed a freeze on your account or phone number
+A porting application may be rejected because your service provider placed a freeze on your account or phone number.

-Resolution: Contact your provider to remove the lock or freeze.
+Resolution: Contact your service provider to remove the lock or freeze.

 Copy of bill is required

-You didn't attach a copy of your bill to the porting request, or your bill is outdated.
+You did not attach a copy of your bill to the porting request, or your bill is outdated.